drobiu/wpdm/docs/index.rst

-**WPDM (Warsztat Praktyka Data Mining)** is toolkit for usefull functions and models used during WPDM course at JU..
+**WPDM (Warsztat Praktyka Data Mining)** is a toolkit containing useful functions and models used during the WPDM course at JU.

 Install
 =======